Nguyenthanhdat2710/it4043e_group11_problem2/README.md

 pip install -r requirement.txt
 ```
 -Create a file named account.key containing the Twitter account's username, password, and bearer token.
--Ensure to update the path to Google Storage in each file./n
+-Ensure to update the path to Google Storage in each file.
 2. **Crawled data**
-Modify the keywords or users for crawling in the config_keywords.yaml or config_users.yaml file.
+-Modify the keywords or users for crawling in the config_keywords.yaml or config_users.yaml file.
-Create a folder named data to store the crawled data.
+-Create a folder named data to store the crawled data.
-Execute the following commands to start crawling:
+-Execute the following commands to start crawling:
 - Running the code in tweet_crawler_checkpoint1.py  to start crawling
 3. **Data Preprocessing**
 - Running the code in data-preprocessing\check_duplicate.py to remove the duplicate records